 Still, many of the workers we accompany in R2R are grateful for our presence at the hospital.
-Mistrustful of authority thanks in part to their mistreatment at the hands of their employers, some workers may suspect ulterior motives from doctors at the hospital.
-Others find the atmosphere there intimidating, due to their limited English and the often-confusing medical terms used by the hospital staff.
+Some of them find the atmosphere there intimidating, due to their limited English and the often-confusing medical terms used by the hospital staff.
 Our presence helps reassure the worker that their medical needs are being met equitably and, in the event of language difficulty, we can relay the information to the worker in a slower and more easily understood fashion.

 Although volunteering with R2R offers only a limited experience of the issues some transient workers in Singapore face, I believe that our assistance does tangibly benefit the workers in the programme.
 Hopefully, as workers’ rights in Singapore continue to improve, fewer and fewer workers will require our assistance.

 Tertiary student Kwok Wy has been volunteering for quite a while with TWC2’s R2R and other projects.

 TWC2 is an organization that is dedicated to assisting low-wage migrant workers when they are in difficulty.
 We are motivated by a sense of fairness and humanity, though our caseload often exceeds our